Myna AI

 How to complete it

-This structure reduced initial scanning cost and helped users orient quickly during short, interrupted sessions.
+This reduced initial scanning cost and helped owners orient quickly during short, interrupted sessions.
+Users moved from browsing to completing.

-This structure reduced initial scanning cost and helped users orient quickly during short, interrupted sessions.
+This reduced initial scanning cost and helped owners orient quickly during short, interrupted sessions.
+Users moved from browsing to completing.

 Behavior shift we saw